bitfocus/companion-module-extron-smx/HELP.md

 * **Recall Global Preset** Recall a saved Global Preset
 * **Save Plane Preset** Save Current Plane Config to a Plane Preset
 * **Save Global Preset** Save Current Gobal Config to a Global Preset

-> This module is using Extron SIS commands which is standard for most Extron hardware and could be used as a starting point for other hardware.